sukhvinder254/studymind-ai/README.md

 More updates coming daily as I keep building... 🚀
  ✅ Day 2 — Supabase Setup + Backend Server Live

 Today was a big day.
 I set up the entire database on Supabase and got the backend server running for the first time.
-Created three PostgreSQL tables from scratch — users, pdfs, and chats — using raw SQL in the Supabase SQL Editor.
+Created three PostgreSQL tables from scratch — users, pdfs, and chats — using raw SQL in the Supabase
+ SQL Editor.
 Then configured the FastAPI backend with environment variables, CORS middleware, and connected it to Supabase.
 Wrote the base server file in main.py and tested it locally — the server responded perfectly with a 200 OK.
 Also added a .gitignore file to make sure sensitive files like .env never get pushed to GitHub.
 Small but solid progress every single day.

+*More updates coming daily... 🚀*
+✅ Day 3 — Auth API with Signup & Login

+Today I built the complete authentication system for the backend.
+Created a routes folder inside backend and wrote auth.py with two API endpoints — POST /auth/signup and POST /auth/login.
+The signup endpoint checks if the email already exists in the database, hashes the password securely using bcrypt, and saves the user to Supabase.
+The login endpoint verifies the email and password, then returns a JWT token for secure sessions.

+**Errors I faced and how I solved them:**

+The first error was `SupabaseException: Invalid URL` — I had accidentally pasted the dashboard URL instead of the actual project URL in my .env file.
+Fixed it by using the correct `https://xftztahwrptoyhwdsevj.supabase.co` format.

+The second error was `bcrypt: no backends available` — passlib was not finding bcrypt properly.
+I uninstalled passlib and reinstalled it with `pip install passlib[bcrypt]`, but the issue persisted.
+Finally switched to using the bcrypt library directly instead of passlib, which fixed it completely.

+The third error was `ValueError: password cannot be longer than 72 bytes` — bcrypt has a 72 character limit.
+Fixed by truncating the password with `data.password[:72]` before hashing.

+After fixing all three errors, tested the signup API on Swagger UI at `/docs` and got a `200 OK` response with `Signup successful!`.
+Checked Supabase Table Editor and saw the user saved in the database with a properly hashed password — that moment felt really satisfying.

 *More updates coming daily... 🚀*